What Is Engine Coolant?

 What Does It Mean When the Low Coolant Light Comes on?

 The exact appearance of the light can vary depending on your car’s make and model.
-Thus, refer to the owner’s manual for more details.
+Thus, refer to the owner’s manual or our Dash Lights Lookup for more details.

 It is common to see the low coolant level light when starting your vehicle, particularly in cooler climates.
 This happens as a self-test in the system, and the light will turn off once the engine warms up.